-First Time Home Buyer Programs in Florida 2021CASAPLORERTrusted and Transparent
+First Time Home Buyer Programs in Florida 2023CASAPLORERTrusted & Transparent

 The Florida Housing Finance Corporation (Florida Housing) offers several first-time home buyer programs both on a federal and state level.
 These programs are restricted to first-time home buyers and individuals who have not owned a home in the last 3 years.
-Active service members, veterans, and homes in federally designated target areas are also eligible for these programs.
+Active service members, veterans, and homes in designated target areas are also eligible for these programs.
 They provide financial benefits to home buyers with low credit scores, limited savings, or previous bankruptcies.
 These benefits include lower mortgage rates, first time home buyer grants, and additional loan options.
+You can use the Florida Mortgage Calculator to compare different mortgage options available.
 Each program has a unique purpose and eligibility requirements.
 The table below shows which programs are available.

 |1||Florida HFA Preferred Conventional Loan Program (Florida First)||Main Programs||Florida State|

 |2||Florida HFA Preferred 3% PLUS Conventional Loan Program|

 |3||Florida Assist Second Mortgage Program (FL Assist)||Combination Program|

 |6||Salute Our Soldiers Military Loan Program||Restricted Eligibility to Active Military Personnel and Qualified Veterans|